JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude-ish/02-Prelude/07-Control-Flow--Functor-to-Monad/01-Functor.md

 function 5 -- This works!
 function (Box 5) -- compiler error!
 Oh noes!
 ```
-One could also see `map` as "transforming" a function, so that it also operates on Box-like types:
+One could also see `map` as "transforming" a function, so that it also operates on Box-like types.
+This is often described as "lifting" a function into a Box-like type:
 ```purescript
 map :: forall a b. (a -> b) -> (Box a -> Box b) map f = (\(Box a) -> Box (f b))